 It may seem harmless because it’s easy to think that it doesn’t matter how you breathe but as long as you’re breathing, you’re still alive.
 The consequences of breathing through your mouth over the long term are significant.

 In babies and young children, mouth breathing can start for a variety of reasons:

-- Newborns can take a few days to clear the mucous from their nasal passageways from birth
+Newborns can take a few days to clear the mucus from their nasal passageways from birth

 So, What’s the Big Deal?

 Prolonged mouth breathing can lead to a variety of medical, physical, dental, emotional and behavioural challenges.